TheNeikos/TheNeikos.github.io/_posts/2016-10-08-Using_Rust_for_Webdev_as_a_Hobby_Programmer.md

 ## Rust and the libraries

 Due to the libraries and plugins I planned to use I had to switch to the nightly branch of Rust.
-This can be a deal break to some, however I had no troubles so far since the only thing unstable I use are `plugin`, `custom_derive`, `custom_attribute` and `question_mark`.
+This can be a deal breaker to some, however I had no troubles so far since the only thing unstable I use are `plugin`, `custom_derive`, `custom_attribute` and `question_mark`.
 It might be that some of the crates use more experimental features, however they are well-tested from what I saw.